lucafoscili/ketchup-lite/packages/ketchup-lite/src/components/kul-accordion/readme.md

 ### `toggleNode(id: string, e?: Event) => Promise<void>`

-This method activates or deactivates an node.
+This method activates or deactivates a node.

 #### Parameters